davesheinbein/SEI-CC-8/work/w04/d3/01-03-express-middleware/express-middleware.md

 5. `res.render` a view in the case of a `GET` request, or `res.redirect` if data was changed.
 Write the view template if it does not already exist.

-What functionality do we want?
-Do we want to show a form on the `index` view, or do we want a separate page dedicated to adding a To Do?
-Typically, you'd want have the form on the same page, however, today we'll demo the dedicated page approach.
+Okay, since we are going for the two-request approach, let's get started implementing the functionality to show a page with a form to enter a new to-do...

 #### Step 1 - Identify the "proper" Route